 - The SIR requires a positive cash flow during the life of the assessment so that the project pays for itself.
 An SIR > 1, while an important factor in determining adequate project cash flow, it is not intended to be a substitute for a lender's underwriting criteria; and - 2.
 The purpose of the Texas PACE Act is to help businesses overcome the barriers preventing investment in energy and water saving equipment.
-These benefits are important to the State of Texas because of resource limitations, population growth and drought.
-The use of the PACE assessment local economic development tool secured with a senior lien is appropriate for this focused purpose and in balance with the general interests and needs of the Texas business and lending communities.
-The SIR requirement helps ensure that the projects are indeed energy and water saving measures.
+These benefits are important to the State of Texas because of natural energy and water resource limitations, population growth, and drought.